iotauth/iotauth/examples/file_sharing/README.md

 1. Run `git submodule update --remote` to update the `sst-c-api` submodule.

-2. Change directories to `$ROOT/entity/c/examples/ipfs_examples/` (Move the file for experiment in this directory and change the file name to "plain_text")
+2. Change directories to `$ROOT/entity/c/examples/ipfs_examples/c` (Move the file for the experiment in this directory and change the file name to "plain_text")

 3. Run `mkdir build && cd build`